 Not every patient who wants dental implants will need a sinus lift.
 When creating a treatment plan for patients who are getting dental implants, our dentists, Drs.
-Noles, Estes, and Sullivan use X-rays and other imaging to determine if there is enough bone to support a dental implant.
+Noles, Estes, and Steinhauer use X-rays and other imaging to determine if there is enough bone to support a dental implant.

 There are several reasons you may have lost bone in the upper jaw.
 Periodontal disease and tooth loss are the most common reasons for bone loss in the upper jaw.

 Is a Sinus Lift Done as Part of the Dental Implant Procedure or a Separate Procedure?